-12.3.
-Priority Rules regarding security interest securing both Cover Assets and assets in the General Estate applied in priority to satisfy the obligations in relation to the relevant Cover Assets.
+If a security interest (including any mortgage and mortgage mandate) secures both Cover Assets and assets in the General Estate, all sums received out of the enforcement of the security interest will be applied in priority to satisfy the obligations in relation to the relevant Cover Assets.
 Any proceeds of enforcement of such security interest can only be applied in satisfaction of the obligations of the relevant assets in the General Estate once all sums owed to the Special Estate in respect of the relevant Cover Assets are irrevocably repaid in full.